Singapore PM names new finmin, reshuffles cabinet as succession question looms | Education

 Lee, who had signaled he would delay his plan to retire by 70 to see Singapore through the COVID-19 pandemic, has said he will stay on until a successor is chosen.
 "The upgrade for Lawrence Wong is certainly a signal, a cautious move to explore his capacity," said Gillian Koh, deputy director of research at the Institute of Policy Studies.

-Ong will relinquish his role as minister for transport and join Wong as the co-chair of the country's virus-fighting task force.
-The changes will be effective May 15.

-While becoming finance minister will help Wong in profiling his ability and leadership, "it does not catapult him to the forefront," said Eugene Tan, a former nominated member of parliament.
-"The race is still very much wide open." ($1 = 1.3274 Singapore dollars)
+While the finance minister appointment would increase Wong's profile, analysts said a clear successor had not yet emerged.
+"The race is still very much wide open," said Eugene Tan, a former nominated member of parliament. ($1 = 1.3274 Singapore dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)